Generally between 10-15 fellows are selected per year.

 A paid VA appointment is required prior to starting The Health and Aging Policy Fellows Program as a VA Fellow but is not required at the time of application.
 Part-time VA appointments are acceptable to meet eligibility criteria.
 Applicants may be VA staff or trainees (e.g. Advanced Fellows).

-Pre-applications are being accepted at any time up until March 28, 2019 and full applications are due no later than April 15, 2019 for the program slated to begin October 1, 2019.
-Please contact Deborah Ludke, MHA, VHA-CM (P: 562-826-5492 | E: [email protected]) if you or any interested applicants have any questions about the program or the application process.
+Please contact Deborah Ludke, MHA, VHA-CM (P: 562-826-5492 | E: [email protected]) if you or any interested applicants have questions about the program or the application process.

 Although the selection committee does not follow any set quotas for selecting fellows, the goal is that a mix of disciplines and of professionals with diverse career experiences and interests are represented in the final selection of fellows.
 The program also makes every effort to attract applicants from underrepresented groups.
 Selection is based on the applicant’s potential for leadership in health policy, professional qualifications and achievements, impact of the fellowship experience on the applicant’s career, and interpersonal and communication skills.
+Applicants must be U.S. citizens or permanent residents of the U.S. or its territories who have career plans that anticipate continued work in the U.S. after the fellowship period.

 No. We want a mix of professionals with some clinical training and background, as well as professionals whose work directly pertains to clinical care, but they don’t need to currently be involved in providing clinical services.